Fulma/Fulma/docs/public/blog/articles/migration_to_new_api_1.0.0-beta-006.md

 ## Breaking changes in the API (>= 1.0.0-beta-006)

-In this version of Fulma, we introduced a large number of breaking change.
+In this version of Fulma, we introduced a large number of breaking changes.
 However, it's important to note that the compiler will help you fix them.

 [Click here](https://github.com/MangelMaxime/fulma-demo/commit/6245f2b0048e882e7290807aef087ac92d355b63) to see the diff resulting of updating a project [Fulma-demo](https://mangelmaxime.github.io/fulma-demo/).

 ### Remove the small helpers

-In this version of Fulma, we remove all the small helpers and now have direct access to the DU types.
+In this version of Fulma, we removed all the small helpers and now you have direct access to the DU types.

 ```fsharp
 // Before